Kai Enslin

-Kai Kobashi Enslin is an English professional footballer who plays as a midfielder for club Charlton Athletic.
+Kai Kobashi Enslin (小橋エンスリン海, Enslin Kai) is an English professional footballer who plays as a midfielder for club Charlton Athletic.

-Career
+Club career

+Charlton Athletic

-Having come through the youth system of Charlton Athletic since joining at U12 level, Enslin signed his first professional deal with the club on 2 June 2023.
+Having come through the youth system of Charlton Athletic since joining at U12 level from Whyteleafe, Enslin signed his first professional deal with the club on 2 June 2023.

 Enslin made his professional debut for the club as a 19–year–old, playing the full match in a 1–0 EFL Trophy victory at The Valley against Bromley on 12 November 2024.

 On 21 March 2025, Enslin signed a new long-term contract with the club.

 On 3 May 2025, Enslin made his League One debut for Charlton Athletic, coming off the bench in the 88th minute in a 3–1 final day victory over Burton Albion.

+Dorking Wanderers (loan)

+On 20 February 2026, Enslin joined National League South club, Dorking Wanderers on loan for the remainder of the season.

 Personal life

 Enslin was born in England to a South African father and Japanese mother.